 Treasury Yields

-Short-term US Treasury Yields are currently providing higher yields than CDs.
-Below are current US treasury yields available as of market close on January 18, 2023 (source).
+The best CD rates have caught up with short-term US Treasury Yields.
+Below are current US treasury yields available as of market close on September 13, 2023 (source).

 Term | Yield |

-This table shows an inverted yield curve – where short term interest rates are greater than long term interest rates – and it has become more pronounced in 2023.
+This table shows an inverted yield curve – where short term interest rates are greater than long term interest rates, but it has leveled out some since our last update in early February.

 In the past, this has been a successful indicator of a recession.

-CD rates have also aligned with this trend as 12 month CD rates are now higher than 5 year CD rates on average for the first time since rates began to rise.
+CD rates have also aligned with this trend as 12 month CD rates have been higher than 5 year CD rates since December of last year.

 CD Rates Moving Forward – Summary